Average read time: 11 minutes

 €1 billion annual sales from plant-based meat and dairy alternatives by 2025–2027.

-According to the Paris Climate Agreement, the food system currently makes up around 30% of global greenhouse gas emissions.
+According to EDGAR-FOOD (Opens in a new window), the food system currently makes up around a third of global greenhouse gas emissions.
 Deforestation, natural habitats being turned into farmland, the use of artificial fertilisers and methane from livestock are all major factors in agriculture’s contribution to the climate crisis.

 Eating more plant-based meals can be better for the planet, and better for all of us as consumers, as published in 2019 by the EAT-Lancet Commission.
 We want to make sure that everyone can be part of the move towards plant-based foods and alternative proteins.
 But if we want people to make the switch, we need plant-based options to be more accessible, affordable and appetising, as well as nutritious.
 They need to be the easy, obvious choice.
 That's the aim of our new goal.